 An ignition interlock device (IID) is a small handheld unit that measures the amount of alcohol in someone’s system when they blow into a mouthpiece.
 It is also known as car breathalyzer, breath-alcohol analyzer or as a breath alcohol ignition interlock device (BAIID).

-In many cases, people who have been convicted of a DUI offense are ordered by the courts to install an IID before they are allowed to legally drive.
+In many cases, courts order people who have been convicted of a DUI offense to install an IID before they are allowed to legally drive.
 Along with an increase in your car insurance costs, drivers who are convicted of DUI may be paying for an IID, as well.

-Who Needs to Obtain an Ignition Interlock Device and for How Long?
+Who Needs to Obtain an Ignition Interlock Device?

-People who have been convicted of a DUI and who are ordered by the court to install an IID as a condition of driving.
-The time it is installed varies, according to the state and the offense.
-States have different regulations concerning IID requirements, but an example comes from California, which requires IIDs for:
+The time it is installed varies, according to the state and the offense, or violation.
+State laws vary on regulations concerning IID requirements, but an example comes from California, which requires IIDs for:

-- First time DUI offenders who have caused an injury related to the incident (IID will be required for six months)
+- First time offenders who drove under the influence of alcohol, and have caused an injury related to drunk driving (IID will be required for six months)

 - Second DUI offense (IID will be required for one year)